peasy/Peasy.NET/README.md

 You can get started by reviewing the [getting started example](https://github.com/peasy/Peasy.NET/wiki#the-simplest-possible-example) on the Peasy wiki.
 The wiki also covers in-depth how-to's, general framework design, and usage scenarios.

 You can also check out the [samples repo](https://github.com/peasy/Samples) that contains a sample implementation of a middle tier built with peasy, as well as a sample consumer clients (WPF, Web API, ASP.NET MVC).
 You can clone the repo or download the entire project as a [zip](https://github.com/peasy/samples/archive/master.zip).
-Once downloaded, open Orders.com.sln with Visual Studio, set the WPF project as the startup project and run.
+Once downloaded, open Orders.com.sln with Visual Studio, set the WPF or ASP.NET MVC project as the startup project and run.
 More information about the samples application can be found [here](https://github.com/peasy/Samples).

 #Contributing